-Know the difference between medium and medium-rare?
+Do you know the difference between medium and medium-rare?
 Do you like your steak at 145ºF?
-A meat thermometer and the info below will tell you all you need to know for the perfect doneness.
+A meat thermometer and the info below will tell you all you need to know for the perfect beef doneness.

 After cooking, let steaks rest before serving.

 Insert an instant-read thermometer into the center of thickest part of a meatloaf or meatball, or horizontally from the side into the center of hamburger patties for an accurate reading.

-Insert an ovenproof meat thermometer prior to roasting (into the thickest part of the roast, not resting in fat or touching bone) and leave in throughout the cooking process.
+Insert an ovenproof meat thermometer prior to roasting into the thickest part of the roast, not resting in fat or touching bone.
+Leave the thermometer in throughout the cooking process.

 Or, insert an instant-read thermometer toward end of cooking time (as described above) for about 15 seconds to get an accurate reading.
 If necessary, remove thermometer and continue cooking until the roast reaches the temperature.

 Temperature will continue to rise 5ºF to 15ºF after removing from oven, to reach desired doneness.
 Allow 15 to 20 minutes standing time.